 Note: Data include first-time, new type, and reissuance of waivers for Multiple Subject, Single Subject and Education Specialist Credentials.
-Data includes added authorization in Education Specialist credentials.
+Waiver data include added authorization in Special Education.
+Also, some waivers may not have subject area listed on them.

-Figure 15: Number of Teaching Waivers Issued, 2011-12 to 2015-16
+Figure 15: Number of Teaching Waivers Issued, 2012-13 to 2016-17

 Tables 5A, 5B, 5C, 5D in the Appendix provide detailed information about various types of documents (intern credentials, permits and waivers) requested by counties and school districts for individuals without full preparation.
-While intern credentials represent those individuals whose preparation is still in progress, holders of these documents are considered to be compliant with the federal highly qualified teacher requirements of No Child Left Behind (NCLB).
-The additional documents in these tables are not compliant with the highly qualified teacher requirements in NCLB.
+While intern credentials represent those individuals whose preparation is still in progress, holders of these documents are considered to be compliant with the federal Highly Qualified Teacher requirements of No Child Left Behind (NCLB).
+The additional documents in these tables are not compliant with the Highly Qualified Teacher requirements in NCLB.

-At the state level, nearly 10,000 documents of this type were requested by 56 counties in 2015-16.
-More than half (60 percent) of the documents issued were permits; about two-fifths (38 percent) were interns and less than 2 percent were waivers.
-Los Angeles county alone requested nearly one-fifth (17.6 percent) of the documents.
-Another one-third (30 percent) were requested by five counties: San Diego, Alameda, Kern, Fresno, and Santa Clara.
-These five counties requested between 500 and 700 documents each.
-More than one-fourth (26.9 percent) were requested by another seven counties: San Joaquin, Tulare, San Bernardino, Riverside, Sacramento, Contra Costa, and San Francisco, each requesting between 300 and 500 documents.
-In other words, at the state level, nearly three-fourths (74.4 percent) of all permits and waivers were requested by thirteen counties only.
-The following counties - Monterey, Stanislaus, Merced, Solano, San Mateo, Imperial, Kings, Orange, and Madera - each requested between 100 to 200 documents; Ventura, Sonoma, Santa Barbara, Mendocino, Shasta, and Santa Cruz each requested between 50 and 100 documents each.
-The remaining twenty-eight counties requested less than 40 documents.
-At the state level, when the total number of documents (intern credentials, permits, and waivers) requested was compared with fully credentialed teachers, it accounted for about 3.4 percent.
+At the state level, more than 12,000 documents of this type were requested by 57 counties in 2016-17.
+More than half (61 percent) of the documents issued were permits; about two-fifths (35 percent) were interns and about three percent were waivers.
+Los Angeles county alone requested nearly one-fifth (16.3 percent) of the documents.
+Another one-third (30 percent) were requested by five counties: Kern, Alameda, Fresno, San Diego, and San Bernardino.
+These five counties requested between 600 and 900 documents each.
+More than one-fourth (25.3 percent) were requested by another seven counties: Santa Clara, San Joaquin, Tulare, Contra Costa, Riverside, Sacramento, and Monterey, each requesting between 300 and 600 documents.
+In other words, at the state level, more than two-thirds (69.2 percent) of all permits and waivers were requested by thirteen counties only.
+The following counties - Stanislaus, San Francisco, Solano, Merced, Orange, San Mateo, Imperial, Sonoma, Kings, Ventura, Madera, and Placer - each requested between 100 to 300 documents; Santa Barbara, Santa Cruz, Mendocino, Shasta, San Luis Obispo, Lake, and Yolo each requested between 50 and 90 documents each.
+The remaining twenty-five counties requested less than 50 documents.
+At the state level, when the total number of documents (intern credentials, permits, and waivers) requested was compared with fully credentialed teachers, it accounted for four percent.

-Further analysis of the documents by county indicated that there were fifty-six counties with university intern programs and twenty-one counties with district intern programs.
-Ten counties (Los Angeles, San Diego, Alameda, Santa Clara, San Bernardino, San Joaquin, Kern, Riverside, Fresno, and Tulare) accounted for more than two-thirds (69 percent) of the total intern credentials issued.
-When permits were analyzed by county, ten counties (Los Angeles, San Diego, Kern, Alameda, Fresno, Tulare, Santa Clara, San Joaquin, San Francisco, and Sacramento) accounted for about two-thirds (63 percent) of the total permits requested.
-When waivers were analyzed, the following ten counties - Kern, Alameda, Contra Costa, Tulare, San Francisco, Los Angeles, Santa Clara, Riverside, Solano, and Imperial accounted for more than three-fourths (80 percent) of the waivers requested.
+Further analysis of the documents by county indicated that there were fifty-five counties with university intern programs and twenty-four counties with district intern programs.
+Ten counties (Los Angeles, Kern, San Diego, San Joaquin, San Bernardino, Alameda, Fresno, Santa Clara, Sacramento, and Riverside) accounted for more than two-thirds (67 percent) of the total intern credentials issued.
+When permits were analyzed by county, ten counties (Los Angeles, Kern, Alameda, Fresno, San Bernardino, Santa Clara, San Diego, Tulare, San Joaquin, and Contra Costa) accounted for more than half (58 percent) of the total permits requested.
+When waivers were analyzed, the following ten counties - Kern, Los Angeles, Contra Costa, Placer, San Francisco, San Bernardino, Alameda, Santa Clara, Solano, and Riverside - accounted for nearly two-thirds (62 percent) of the waivers requested.